ptrchiieee/finalsREADME/README.md

 Error (400): "message": "Invalid birthdate format.
 Use YYYY-MM-DD" Error (409 - Duplicate email): "message": "Duplicate email"

+* To delete a specific student, use the DELETE method with the endpoint URL http://localhost/student-management-api/index.php?request=students/{id}, replacing {id} with the student_id of the student to be deleted.
+No request body is required.
+A successful deletion will return a response with status 200 and the message: "Student deleted successfully".
+If the specified student is not found, the response will have status 404 and the message: "Error deleting student".

+* To delete all students, use the DELETE method with the endpoint URL http://localhost/student-management-api/index.php?request=students.
+No request body is required.
+A successful operation will return status 200 with the message: "All students deleted successfully".
+If an error occurs during the deletion process, the response will have status 500 and the message: "Error deleting all students".

 # SQL Queries & Dummy Data